Spine Surgeons conducting surgery for Cervical Foraminal Stenosis

 The Southwest Scoliosis and Spine Institute Advantage:

 Patients grappling with lateral spine curvature may wonder why they should choose the physicians at the Southwest Scoliosis and Spine Institute for their care.
-This institute distinguishes itself through:
+This institute distinguishes itself through the following:

 • Expertise: A team of highly specialized physicians with expertise in spinal health and a focus on delivering personalized care.